The uniformization of the moduli space of principally polarized abelian 6-folds: The Weyl-Petri realization of the Hodge eigenbundles

 \end{theorem} \begin{proof} Let $L$ be an $E_6$-pencil on $C$.
 Consider a general divisor $\Gamma\in |L|$ and the exact sequence

 induced by a section $s \in H^0(C,L)$ with $\mbox{div}(s)=\Gamma$, and its cohomology sequence

-There is an action of $W(E_6)$ on $H^0(\cO_{\Gamma}(\Gamma))$ compatible with the trivial action on $H^0 (C,L)$, because $L$ is the pull-back from $\bP^1$.
+There is an action of $W(E_6)$ on $H^0(\cO_{\Gamma}(\Gamma))$ compatible with the trivial action on $H^0 (C,L)$, because $L$ and $H^0(L)$ are pull-backs from $\bP^1$.
 We identify the space $H^0(\cO_{\Gamma}(\Gamma))$ with the vector space generated by the $27$ lines on a smooth cubic surface; each line is represented by a point of $\Gamma$ and the incidence correspondence of lines is the Kanev correspondence $D$.
-Therefore the representation of $W(E_6)$ on $H^0(\cO_{\Gamma}(\Gamma))$ splits into the sum of three irreducible representations: the trivial $1$-dimensional one, the $6$-dimensional one which coincides with the representation on the primitive cohomology of a cubic surface and the $20$-dimensional one, which coincides with the one on the space of rational equivalences on a cubic surface, see for instance \cite{AV}.
+Therefore the representation of $W(E_6)$ on $H^0(\cO_{\Gamma}(\Gamma))$ splits into the sum of three irreducible representations: the trivial $1$-dimensional one, the $6$-dimensional one which coincides with the representation on the primitive cohomology of a cubic surface and the $20$-dimensional one, which coincides with the one on the space of linear equivalences on a cubic surface, see for instance \cite{AV}.